April 2026 – Page 2 – gstcomplianceexperts

 • You are an e‑commerce operator or aggregator.

-• Voluntary registration is allowed even if turnout is below threshold, and it helps in claiming input tax credit and working with tax‑compliant buyers.
+• Voluntary registration is allowed even if turnout is below the threshold, and it helps in claiming input tax credit and working with tax‑compliant buyers.

 If you’re unsure, consulting a GST expert or using online eligibility tools can clarify your registration requirement.